Yeshiwas1985/Yeshiwas1985/README.md

 - 🔭 I’m currently working on Machine Learning and Deep Learning Projects.
 - 🌱 I graduated in software engineering from Addis Ababa Science and Technology University(Addis Ababa, Ethiopia)
-- 👯 I’m looking to collaborate with freelancers to work on remote jobs specially in machine deep learning and machine leaarning projects
+- 👯 I’m looking to collaborate with freelancers to work on remote jobs, especially in machine deep learning and machine learning projects
-- 💬 Ask me about anythong, use mu linkedin address <a> linkedin.com/in/yeshiwas-dagnaw-alemu-961318172 </a>
+- 💬 Ask me about anythong, use my linkedin address <h3> <a> linkedin.com/in/yeshiwas-dagnaw-alemu-961318172 </a> </h3?
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I have a hooby of coding, watching football games, and watching science fiction movies
+- ⚡ Fun fact: I have a hobby of coding, watching football games, and watching science fiction movies